Skip to main content

 Why Sequential Prediction Matters

-Data Compression: Shannon’s foundational insight connects prediction directly to compression.
-If you can predict the next symbol with probability p, you only need -log₂(p) bits to encode it.
-Better predictions → shorter codes.
-This is why modern compression algorithms like PAQ and CMIX use sophisticated predictors internally.
+Data Compression.
+Shannon showed that prediction and compression are the same problem.
+If you predict the next symbol with probability p, you need -log2(p) bits to encode it.
+Better predictions give shorter codes.
+This is why modern compression algorithms like PAQ and CMIX have sophisticated predictors at their core.

-Time Series Forecasting: Stock prices, weather patterns, sensor readings, patient vitals—all involve predicting future values from historical sequences.
+Time Series.
+Stock prices, weather, sensor readings, patient vitals.
+All the same structure: predict future values from past sequences.

-Anomaly Detection: If we have a good model of “normal” sequences, then low-probability events signal anomalies.
-Network intrusion detection, fraud detection, and quality control all use this principle.
+Anomaly Detection.
+If you have a good model of “normal” sequences, low-probability events signal anomalies.
+Network intrusion detection, fraud detection, and quality control all use this.

-Reinforcement Learning: World models in model-based RL predict how states transition given actions.
-Better predictions enable better planning.
+Reinforcement Learning.
+World models in model-based RL predict state transitions given actions.
+Better predictions mean better planning.

 The Formal Problem